tanaikech/taking-advantage-of-google-apps-script/README.md

 - [go-getfilelist](https://github.com/tanaikech/go-getfilelist) : This is a Golang library to retrieve the file list with the folder tree from the specific folder of Google Drive.
 - [go-gettokenbyserviceaccount](https://github.com/tanaikech/go-gettokenbyserviceaccount) : This is a Golang library to retrieve access token from Service Account of Google without using Google's OAuth2 package.
+- [go-gdoctableapp](https://github.com/tanaikech/go-gdoctableapp) : This is a Golang library for managing tables on Google Document using Google Docs API.

 <br>